Newly diagnosed with epilepsy – your guide

 Epilepsy specialist nurses

-If available in your area an epilepsy specialist nurse (ESN) is ideally part of your care.
+If available in your area, an epilepsy specialist nurse (ESN) is ideally part of your care.
 This is someone you can contact between scheduled appointments.

 ESNs are trained and have experience in caring for people with epilepsy.
 They can provide a link between you and other people involved in your care.

-An ESN can include:
+An ESN can:

 • Make sure you are getting the right help and support from other healthcare professionals